 Common Questions About Cold and Flu Relief

-Drinking lots of fluids and using salt water gargles (made by combining a cup of warm water and a teaspoon of salt) can often be helpful for easing the pain of a sore throat.
-Some oral medications (such as Tylenol) and medicated lozenges and gargles can also temporarily soothe a sore throat.
-Get your doctor's approval before using any medications, including over-the-counter drugs, and don't use lozenges or gargles for more than a few days.
-The medications could mask signs of strep throat, a bacterial infection that should be treated with antibiotics.
+First, try drinking lots of fluids and using salt water gargles (mix a cup of warm water with a teaspoon of salt).
+Some oral drugs (such as Tylenol), lozenges, sprays, and gargles with added medicine can also soothe a sore throat for the short term.
+Get your doctor's approval before using any medications, including over-the-counter drugs, and don't use them for more than a few days.
+The medications could mask signs of strep throat, a bacterial infection that you need to treat with antibiotics.